PT By State Series

 That’s because most, if not all, gyms will only look at trainers with an accredited personal training certification as a minimum requirement.

-The employment route isn’t the best-paying but comes with some great standard benefits.
+The employment route isn’t the best-paying but has some great standard benefits.

 If you do decide to work as an independent, self-employed trainer, you will be more flexible with your time and pricing, at the cost of handling all of your admin and marketing.